-By October 2006, the Omaha rack price for ethanol had fallen to \$1.89 per gallon before rising again in November to \$2.25; gasoline prices were at \$1.65 per gallon in November.
+By May 2007 ethanol prices had fallen below the Omaha gasoline rack price; by September 2007 they were below \$2 per gallon and any concerns of price manipulation had long since dissipated.
 The ethanol-to-gasoline price disparity is expected to diminish gradually as more ethanol production capacity comes online.